Tory Lanez: Musical style

 Tory Lanez's music is usually R&B and hip-hop, blending both styles, occasionally on the same song.
 His vocal performances feature both singing and rapping, with a frequent usage of autotune.
 In an interview on "Nice Kicks" with Ian Stonebook, Lanez described his own personal style he calls, "Swavey": "Swavey is a two-adjective word.
 A lot of people use it as an attribute, but the real definition of swavey is a genre of music.
 The genre of music is the genre of fusing more than one together.
 I know it sounds strange, but if you ask an artist what they do they're going to say that they rap, they sing, they do rock, a lot of people are multi-talented.
 They get looked at confused, but I don't think that they're confused.
 I feel that they're just talented, swavey artists.
 Labels want to put you in one lane, but I feel like there are so many people are more than that and they're swavey artists."

 Among his musical inspirations Lanez mentioned Brandy, Ray J, Chris Brown and Lil Wayne.

 One Umbrella

 One Umbrella is a Canadian record label and management company founded by Lanez in 2014.
 It began as a clothing company under the subsidiary Forever Umbrella.
 The label's first signee was Mansa in 2018, and expanded to sign artists Mariah the Scientist, and Kaash Paige.
 In 2020, Lanez released his first single as an independent artist, writing "I waited and calculated for 4 years to be my own boss.
 I own all my own masters, publishing, royalties etc. This may not mean nothing to y'all but seeing my record label at the bottom unattached to a major label is what we have worked this hard for".

-Mariah the Scientist and Kaash Paige were associates of the label.